WaterFutures/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/README.md

 You can find a set of frequently asked questions [here](faq.md).

+## Update 30th July

+- Specify time zone on deadline (it is AoE)
+- Downgrade a dependency which seems to cause problems on Windows -- please use epyt==1.2.2 if you are working on Windows.

 ## Update 19th July

 - Deadline extended to **4th August**